masolimano/maneage/README.md

     built or the versions of their dependencies (which is not good).
 As in [zenodo.1164774](https://doi.org/10.5281/zenodo.1164774) or
     [zenodo.1163746](https://doi.org/10.5281/zenodo.1163746), the best we
-    can do is distribute the tarballs of the necessary software.
+    can currently do is distribute the tarballs of the necessary software.
 The solution here is based on [an interesting tutorial](https://mozillafoundation.github.io/2017-fellows-sf/re-papers/index.html)
     by the Mozilla science lab to build reproducible papers.
 It suggests using the [Nix package manager](https://nixos.org/nix/about.html) to